Causes, clinical signs, prevention and treatment of a costly and widespread disease.

 Mycotoxins aggravate coccidiosis

-Mycotoxins in poultry feeds, even at permitted levels, aggravate the incidence and severity of coccidiosis.
+Mycotoxins in poultry feeds, even at permitted levels, aggravate the incidence and severity of coccidiosis in chickens, ducks and turkeys.
 They can facilitate Eimeria colonization in the gut, and poultry producers looking to reduce the impact of coccidiosis on their flocks would do well to monitor feed for contamination.

 Deoxynivalenol and fumonisins are known to interfere with several vital functions of cells, and disrupt intestinal cells that act as a barrier between pathogens and the birds’ bodies.
 These disrupted intestinal cell components can be used as a growth substrate for pathogens such as Eimeria, Clostridium and Escherischia coli.